jamestang23/YingTang/content/home/featured.md

  css_class = ""
 +++

-* **Nonequilibrium thermodynamics:**
+* **Nonequilibrium quantum thermodynamics:**

 As a remarkable advance in nonequilibrium thermodynamics during the last 20 years, Jarzynski equality connects free energy changes to nonequilibrium work fluctuations.
-We found that the free energy change through the Jarzynski equality is independent of magnetic field in the classical regime [[1]](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.91.042108), but can be amplified by magnetic field in driven quantum system [To appear].
+We found that the free energy change through the Jarzynski equality is independent of magnetic field in the classical regime [[1]](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.91.042108), but can be amplified by magnetic field in driven quantum system [[2]](https://www.nature.com/articles/s42005-020-00509-9).

 * **Information theory:**

 Inferring mutual information from time series data remained challenging as the possible trajectory configurations increases exponentially with the number of time points.
-We develop a computational framework to quantify the dynamical mutual information of intracellular signaling process [[3]](https://sites.google.com/view/dmipackage/home).
+We develop a computational framework to quantify the dynamical mutual information of intracellular signaling process [[Nat.
+Commun. accepted]](https://sites.google.com/view/dmipackage/home).

 * **Stochastic process without detailed balance:**